-Join Robbie Carman for an in-depth discussion in this video Installing Final Cut Server, part of Final Cut Server 1.5 Getting Started.
+Join Robbie Carman for an in-depth discussion in this video Installing Final Cut Server, part of Learning Final Cut Server 1.5.

 In this movie, let's explore how to install Final Cut Server.
 Now I know you might be thinking.
 What's so hard about installing a piece of software, right?
 Well when it comes to Final Cut Server, there are some pretty important options for how the software is configured when installing it.
 I have gone ahead and loaded my Final Cut Server installer DVD into my DVD drive.
 So let me just double- click it here and open it up.
 There are couples of very useful things on this DVD besides the installer, such as this very useful and detailed setup and admin guide that I suggest you read and this Documentation folder that contains the entire Apple supplied documentation for Final Cut Server.